 Beneficiaries of HOME funds - homebuyers, homeowners or tenants - must have incomes below 80% of the area median income.

 WHAT ARE ELIGIBLE ACTIVITIES?

 The eligible activities are defined in the HOME program regulations at 24 CFR 92.205.
-Kitsap County has prioritized the use of HOME funds for the following types of activities:
+For the 2020 application cycle Kitsap County has prioritized the use of HOME funds for the following types of activities: